-Designed to help the community to understand and take action to protect and conserve our precious water resources and habitats, National Water Week runs throughout the third week of October each year.
+Designed to help the community to understand and take action to protect and conserve our precious water resources and habitats, National Water Week runs in October each year.

-There will be four categories: Prep; Years 1 & 2; Years 3 & 4; and Years 5 & 6.
-Entry is free and posters will be judged on their creativity, as well as the ability to convey water related issues.
+There were four categories: Prep, years 1 and 2, years 3 and 4 and years 5 and 6.
+Posters were judged on their creativity, as well as the ability to convey water related issues.

 Some ideas for celebrating National Water Week at schools include:

 - A dress-up day at school (with a water theme) or a blue dress-up day (collect gold coin donations and donate to a water charity).

 - Clean up a river, stream or dam close to your school by removing all the litter.

 - Tree planting near your local wetland or catchment area.

 - Choose a day to celebrate being healthy and promote the importance of drinking water and making healthy food choices for good health.

 - Research topics related to water for class, create a bulletin board on water-related stories or pictures.